sictweb/bti425-2020/notes/moment.md

 let hireDate = "2010-11-07T04:00:00.000Z"; // Zsa zsa Mannering's hire date in our "Employees" Collection
 ```

-If you’re following along with the “Code Samples” the following functionality is located in the “week2/Moment” folder
+If you're following along with the "Code Samples" the following functionality is located in the "week2/Moment" folder

 <br>